 Charlie: (Wiggling his nose, looking around the kitchen for the source of some smell.
 Decides he doesn’t like the smell and proceeds to pull the collar of his t-shirt up over his mouth and nose.)
 Um….what is that?

 Charlie: I smell something and it does not agree with me.
 It smells like one hundred roasted marshmallows have been stuffed up my nose.
 I’ll probably pass out soon.

 Cassie: Did your father tell you to come in here and say that?

 Charlie: No. All my own material.
 I’m gasping under my shirt, here.
 Only a few more seconds before I’m out stone cold.
 (Pause.)
 Are you melting marshmallows?
 Are you cooking?
 Will the smell be gone soon?

 Cassie: (dryly) I think it’s my hazelnut coffee.
 A lot of people in this family have objected to it today.

 Charlie: I totally agree with the group.
 It’s too much flavor-full-ness.
 It’s too strong.
-Maybe you could just throw the nut coffee out.
-Just stick with the plain kinds of coffee that Dad makes.
+Maybe you could just throw it out.

 Cassie: I like my hazelnut coffee.